 7. Start a blog and share valuable information.
 Ask people to subscribe to receive notifications.

-8. Create YouTube videos and ask in each of those videos to subscribe to your blog.
+8. Create YouTube affiliate videos and ask in each of those videos to subscribe to your blog.
 Don’t forget to add in a click-through link on the video or a way on the description bar for them to do so.
+If you are not confident in your editing skills, use a video editing app available online that is easy to use and convenient.

 9. Introduce a lead magnet on the website in the form of a coupon, e-book, or anything of value and exchange it for an email address.